-Self or the Ego philosophy.
-In his philosophy, Igbal very much emphasized, on the existence of the ego and its development; in relation to the human personality development.
-As a Muslim scholar, Iqbal was well read in Western philosophy.
+Western philosophy.
 Among the Western philosophers, Iqbal had immersed deeply into the ideas of Immanuel Kant (1724-1804), William James (1842-1910), Mc Taggart (1866-1925), Goethe (1749-1832), and others.
-Any avid reader of Igbal's ides will come to realize that though many philosophers and Sufis had influenced him in his philosophical thoughts, the three philosophers who had significantly influenced Iqbal in developing his ego philosophy were Mawlana Jalaluddin Ar-Rumi (767-820), Nietzsche (1844and Henri Bergson (1859-1941).
-1900) formulating his philosophy of the ego through the eclectic method, Igbal did not find any problem merging ideas taken from the good part of the Western philosophy with that of the Islamic heritage of the past.
+Any avid reader of Iqbal's ideas will come to realize that though many philosophers and Sufis had influenced him in his philosophical thoughts, the three great philosophers who had significantly influenced Iqbal in developing his ego philosophy were Mawlana Jalaluddin Ar-Rumi (767-820), Nietzsche (1844-1900) and Henri Bergson (1859-1941).
+In formulating his philosophy of the ego through the eclectic method, Iqbal did not find any problem merging ideas taken from the good part of the Western philosophy with that of the Islamic heritage of the past.
 Iqbal strongly believed that sharing of intellectual heritage between the West and the Muslims was not something new in the history of human civilization.
 To him, it had happened before and can happen again and again.
 In defending this view point he wrote:

 There was a time when European thought received inspiration from the world of Islam.
 The most remarkable phenomenon of modern history, however, is the enormous rapidity with which the world of Islam is spiritually moving towards the West.
 There is nothing wrong in this movement, for European culture, on its intellectual side, is only a further development of some of the most important phases of the culture of Islam.
-Our only fear is that the dazzling exterior of European culture may arrest our movement and we may fail to reach the true inwardness of that culture (Iqbal, 1996: 6).
+Our only fear is that the dazzling exterior of European culture may arrest our movement and we may fail to reach the true inwardness of that culture.

-In analyzing the above statement made by Iqbal one can deduce the understanding that what he liked about the West was its dynamism and intellectual advancement in the areas of science and technology, and not of its social life that was cut loose from any religious acquaintances.
-He cautioned the Muslims not to fall trap into this part of the Western civilization.
-In one of his poems, Iqbal gave the following advice to the Muslims:
+In analyzing the above statement made by Iqbal one can deduce the understanding that what he liked West's dynamism and intellectual advancement in science and technology, and not its social life that was cut loose from religious acquaintances.
+He cautioned Muslims not to fall into the trap of this aspect of the Western civilization.
+In one of his poems, Iqbal gave the following advice to Muslims:

 The East in imitating the West is deprived of its true self.
 It should attempt, instead, a critical appraisal!
-The power of the West springs not from her music
+The power of the West springs not from her music Nor from the dance of her unveiled daughters!